-- bioinformatics, drug development & delivery, epidemiology, global health, HIV & AIDS, patient safety, infectious disease
+- bioinformatics, drug development & delivery, epidemiology, global health, HIV & AIDS, infectious disease, patient safety

 Dr. Elvin-Lewis is an authority on the use of plants in folk dental practices.
 In South America she has conducted medicinal plant inventories among indigenous populations in Peru, and was part of the International Cooperative Biodiversity Groups (ICBG) Peru project.
 She also led a team to evaluate hepatitis remedies used among populations in the Upper Peruvian Amazon, and is currently expanding this by analyzing the conceptual similarities and potential therapeutic value of herbal hepatitis remedies worldwide.